Spectral gap and exponential convergence to equilibrium for a multi-species Landau system: Introduction

-The above estimate was previously obtained by the authors in \cite{DauJueMouZam} for a Boltzmann system.
+Estimate (\ref{lemma_no_proof}) was previously obtained in \cite{DauJueMouZam} for $f$ solution to a Boltzmann system.
 The proof is based on a careful analysis of the different structures of $N(L^{m})$ and $N(L)$ for the Boltzmann equation, which is intimately connected to its conservation laws.
 Since the kernel of the Landau operator has the same structure as its Boltzmann counterpart, we refer to \cite[Lemma 15]{DauJueMouZam} for the proof of (\ref{lemma_no_proof}).

 Finally, the non-positivity of $L^{b}$ allows us to write

 for an arbitrary $\eta\in(0,1]$.
 Putting together the results obtained in the previous four steps and choosing $\eta$ small enough yield the desired spectral gap, concluding the proof of Theorem \ref{thr.spec.gap}.